9 Tips for Successful Road Schooling

 Socializing is a big part of school that your kids will miss if they participate in road schooling.
 Thus, it is important for you to create opportunities for them to socialize when possible.
 Here are some ways that you can help your kids spend time with others.

 - KOA events.
 Many KOA campgrounds have events from themed weekends to arts and crafts to potlucks, and this is a great time to bring your kids around other people who may also be spending a lot of time on the road.
+You can learn about events at KOAs across the US and Canada by visiting their websites.

 - Social media.
 Social media gets a bad reputation, but when used the right way, it can be great for your kids.
 Social media is a great way for your kids to stay in touch with their friends back home.
 It also may help them to meet other kids along the way of your travels.
 Just limit how they’re using social media, and how much they’re using it.
 Things can get out of hand quickly.
 You can find and use Facebook groups to connect with others and get ideas of things to do on the road.